 Choose the walking track that best suits your ability through lush monsoonal rainforest to the postcard-perfect swimming hole for an invigorating dip.

 Wangi Falls is the best-known and most popular attraction in Litchfield National Park - a park renowned for its accessible and pristine natural beauty.
-Accessible by sealed road, the falls are found near the western boundary of the park, 80 kilometres south of Darwin as the crow flies.
+Accessible by sealed road, the falls are found near the western boundary of the park, 80 kilometres south of Darwin.

 Sit on the expansive manicured lawns of the picnic area and watch the water of the two falls cascade over the rock escarpments into the large plunge pool below.
 Take a dip in the pool, which is surrounded by lush monsoon rainforest.
 There is a kiosk, camping ground with hot showers and barbecues nearby.